 Why Your Turntable Needs Proper RIAA Equalisation

-RIAA equalisation is the corrective frequency curve applied by a phono preamplifier to restore the original tonal balance of a vinyl record, reversing the pre-emphasis applied during the record-cu...
+What Is RIAA Equalisation?
+RIAA equalisation is the corrective frequency curve a phono preamplifier applies to restore a vinyl record's original tonal balance.
+Why Does Vinyl Need It?
+Cutting a re...

 Gain, Impedance and Loading: What They Mean